MIT Media Lab

 Sophie is a Fellow of the Institute of Electrical & Electronics Engineers (IEEE) and holds 14 US patents.
 She also serves on the Board of Directors of IDEXX Corporation and on the advisory council of the Dean of the Engineering at Massachusetts Institute of Technology (MIT).
 Previously Sophie was Director at Analogic Corporation and Nypro Corp and a Trustee at the Worcester Polytechnic Institute (WPI).
 Sophie earned a master’s degree in engineering from KU Leuven, Belgium, and a PhD in electrical engineering from Cornell University, Ithaca, NY.

-Associate Editor, MIT Technology ReviewErin Winick is the associate editor of the future of work at MIT Technology Review.
-She's particularly interested in automation and advanced manufacturing, spurring from her background in mechanical engineering.
-She produces MIT Technology Review's future of work e-mail newsletter, Clocking In, which takes a daily look at how technology is impacting the workplace.
-Before joining the publication, Erin worked as a freelance science writer, founded the 3-D printing company Sci Chic, and interned at the Economist.
+Associate Editor, MIT Technology ReviewErin Winick is MIT Technology Review’s space reporter.
+She's particularly interested in the technology that enables space exploration, as well as space-based manufacturing, spurring from her background in mechanical engineering.
+She produces MIT Technology Review's space tech e-mail newsletter, The Airlock.
+She previously served as MIT Technology Review’s associate editor of the future of work.
+Before joining the publication Erin worked as a freelance science writer, founded the 3-D printing company Sci Chic, and interned at the Economist.

 Fellow, Harvard Kennedy School